JakeOrchard/MPC2008-Public/README.md

 (3) `make`

+Once `make` executes successfully, the paper figures and tables are available in the folder `_finaltablesandfigures/output`.

+The Monte Carlo simulations take XX hours to complete so we do not include them as part of the baseline replication flow.
+To run the Monte Carlo simulations separately type:

+(4) `. venv/bin/activate && make -C montecarlo/code`

+The Monte Carlo figures will be produced in the folder `montecarlo/output`.

 # Order of Tasks to Create Final output

 This project is divided into a series of subfolders that execute all of the tasks leading to final output beginning with downloaddata and ending with _finaltablesandfigures.
 Each subfolder contains both a code directory and, once-executed,  input and output directories.
-The input directory will have symbolic links to output from previous tasks, while the output directroy will include all of the output used by subsequent tasks or used in the final project.
+The `makefile` in the code folder documents how the inputs are converted in the outputs for the task.
+The input directory will have symbolic links to output from previous tasks, while the output directroy will include all of the output used by subsequent tasks.

 The makefile, "make" in the main folder shows the order of execution of the subfolders.
 The final output for the paper is mostly created in the forecasting, psmjregressions, model, and narrative subfolders.